-The market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices / transfusion technology
+The market for generic IV drugs, biopharmaceuticals, clinical nutrition, infusion therapy, and medical devices/ transfusion technology 1

-We expect the global market for generic IV drugs, biopharmaceuticals, clinical nutrition, infusion therapy, and medical devices / transfusion technology to grow by around 7% to 8% in 2018.
+We expect the global market for generic IV drugs, biopharmaceuticals, clinical nutrition, infusion therapy, and medical devices/ transfusion technology to grow by around 7% in 2019.

-The market for generic IV drugs in Europe and the United States is expected to grow by approximately 6% to 8% in 2018.
+In 2019, the market for generic IV drugs in Europe and the United States is expected to grow by approximately 2% to 3%.
 The demand for generic drugs is likely to grow because of their significantly lower price in comparison to the originator drugs' price.
 The growth dynamic will continue to be driven by originator drugs going off-patent, as well as by original off-patent products that are offered at steady prices due to a unique selling proposition.
 A factor working in the opposite direction is the price erosion for original off-patent drugs and generic drugs that are already on the market.

-We expect Fresenius Kabi's relevant market for biopharmaceuticals to grow by around 11% to 12% in 2018.
+We expect Fresenius Kabi's relevant market for biopharmaceuticals to grow by around 13% in 2019.

-Growth of about 3% is expected for the clinical nutrition market in Europe in 2018.
-However, given the financial constraints in these countries, the efforts to contain costs in the health care sector are being pursued undiminished.
+In 2019, growth of about 3% is expected for the clinical nutrition market in Europe.
+However, given the financial constraints in many countries, the efforts to contain costs in the health care sector are being pursued undiminished.
 Continued high growth potential is projected in Asia-Pacific, Latin America, and Africa.
-We expect growth of up to 10% in individual countries.
+We assume a growth of up to 10% in individual countries.

-We expect the market for infusion therapy in Europe to remain at the prior year's level in 2018.
+We expect the market for infusion therapy in Europe to remain at the prior year's level in 2019.
 Besides a slightly decreasing blood volume substitutes market due to restrictions imposed on the use of these products, continuous price pressure in the tender-driven standard-solutions business is expected to affect growth.
-Outside Europe, we also expect the market for infusion therapy to remain at the prior year's level in 2018, whereby Latin America is expected to grow by up to 8%.
+Outside Europe, we also estimate the market for infusion therapy to remain at the prior year's level in 2019, whereby Latin America is expected to grow by up to 4%.

-The worldwide market for medical devices / transfusion technology is expected to grow by up to 4% in 2018.
+The worldwide market for medical devices/ transfusion technology is expected to grow by up to 4% in 2019.